MatthewLei/NodeJS/README.md

   * Express adds middleware functionality to NodeJS
   * in Express, the "res" parameter that you define in Express app callbacks (e.g. app.get(path, callback(req,res)) is an enhanced version of Node's own response object and supports all built-in fields and methods (https://expressjs.com/en/api.html#res)
   * in Express, the "req" parameter is an enhanced version of Node's request object and supports all built-in fields and methods (https://expressjs.com/en/api.html#req)
+  * The error handler function should be the last function added with app.use().
   * Express in the future will NOT have Jade (which was rebranded/renamed to Pug) as its default template engine (https://github.com/expressjs/generator/issues/141).
 * MongoDB notes (https://docs.mongodb.com/manual/reference/):
   * default port is 27017